-2.7 Termination of a Provider Contract without Cause
+2.6 Termination of a Provider Contract without Cause

 Any provider requesting termination of their participation should send a written notification to the Anthem Network Management Department in their region.
-Upon receipt of the termination request, Anthem notify members according to CMS guidelines, generally 45 calendar days before the termination date for PCPs and behavioral health providers, and 30 calendar days for other providers.
+Upon receipt of the termination request, Anthem will send a written CMS-approved notification of the termination to all affected members at least 30 calendar days before the effective date of termination.

-2.8 Provider Anti-discrimination Rules
+2.7 Provider Anti-discrimination Rules